Alex-Keyes/ElementsofProgrammingInterviews/primitive-types/cheatSheet.md

 A mask is data that is used for bitwise operations, particularly in a bit field.
 What does that mean?
 Essentially, bitmasks are a way to manipulate values inside of a single bit.
 Essentially you are packaging together a series of values in the same bit.
-Checkout [this](http://codeforces.com/blog/entry/18169) post for more information.
+Checkout [this post](http://codeforces.com/blog/entry/18169) for more information.

+# Lowermost setBit
+# Signedness
+# Using a Cache
+# Commutativity and Associativity in parallel and reorder operations